East Coast Railway Infrastructure Protection Projects ECRIPP

 Iarnród Éireann is committed to this project to ensure that critical infrastructure is protected and we meet the ambitious long-term national climate change targets and commitment to protect and improve public transportation in line with Iarnród Éireann’s Strategy.

-ECRIPP is funded by the Department of Transport, through the National Transport Authority under Project Ireland 2040.
+ECRIPP is funded by the Department of Transport, through the National Transport Authority under Project Ireland 2040 and is co-funded by the EU Connecting Europe Facility fund.
 Iarnród Éireann is committed to this project and it is provided for in the Programme for Government and the National Development Plan.

 Ultimately all projects are dependent on Exchequer funding for financing.
 Subject to receipt of planning permission approval and approval of the Business Case by Government, the project will go ahead.